Coveo for Sitecore Query Performance Best Practices

 For more information on inserting tabs and facets in a search page, see Coveo for Sitecore Hive UI Framework.

-- Avoid using query filters to remove irrelevant items from the search results.
-Rather remove these items from the index if they should never be returned in the search results (see Filtering Your Content).
+Avoid using query filters to remove irrelevant items from the search results.
+Rather remove these items from the index if they should never be returned in the search results (see Filter Your Content).

-- Do not expand your queries using wildcards.
-Processing wildcard is extremely heavy on the index and has absolutely no advantage over machine learning and context-based relevance boosting (see Getting Started with Coveo Machine Learning and Leveraging User Context).
+Don’t expand your queries using wildcards.
+Processing wildcard is extremely heavy on the index and has absolutely no advantage over machine learning and context-based relevance boosting (see Get Started with Coveo Machine Learning and Leverage User Context).

-- Avoid using wildcard, REGEX, phonetic, or fuzzy match filter expressions if you don’t really need them.
-They are heavy on the index.
+Avoid using wildcard, REGEX, phonetic, or fuzzy match filter expressions if you don’t really need them.
+They’re heavy on the index.